keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [IG Farben would make the chemicals used in wartime Germany, including the most horrific atrocities]

+>... zeroing in on what incalculable plot?
+Up here, on the surface, **coaltars**, hydrogenation, **synthesis were always phony, dummy functions to hide the real, the planetary mission** yes perhaps centuries in the unrolling . . . this ruinous plant, waiting for its <span class="etym etym-mauvine">Kabbalists and new alchemists to discover the Key</span>, teach the mysteries to others...
+> <br>
+> <br> And if it isn’t exactly <span class="etym etym-basf">Jamf Ölfabriken Werke</span> [oil refineries]? <span class="page-ref">521</span>
+{: .coal-tar}

+> that **IG man’s hotel room** may have been one of his earlier rehearsals.
+Tchitcherine has a way of getting together with undesirables, <span class="etym etym-mauvine">sub rosa enemies of order, counterrevolutionary odds and ends of humanity</span>: he doesn’t plan it, it just happens, **he is a giant supermolecule with so many open bonds available at any given time**  <span class="page-ref">345</span>
+{: .basf}

 ### Kekulé dreams the Great Serpent
 {: .benzene}